CBSE Class 9 > Class 9 Notes > Science > NCERT Solutions: Sound

 Q3.
 Why is sound wave called a longitudinal wave?

-Ans: In sound waves, the vibration of the particles of the medium is along the direction of wave propagation, so sound waves in the air are longitudinal.
+Ans: In a longitudinal wave the particles of the medium vibrate parallel to the direction of wave propagation.
+In sound waves in air, the particles oscillate back and forth along the direction the wave moves, hence sound waves are longitudinal.

 Q4.
-Which characteristic of the sound helps you to identify your friend by his voice while sitting with Miens in a dark room?
+Which characteristic of the sound helps you to identify your friend by his voice while sitting with friends in a dark room?

 Q5.
 Flash and thunder are produced simultaneously.
 But thunder is heard a few seconds after the flash is seen, why?